MattClarkson/BARD/README.md

 ------------

  * Command line app to calibrate mono camera using OpenCV standard routines.
- * Command line app to do Procrustes analysis to register VTK models to world coordinates.
  * Command line app to do Pivot Calibration to make a pointer.

 (As of Aug 2015, these 3 apps were done using existing software, eg. NifTK))